How to Publish a FHIR Implementation Guide

 • Control over look-and-feel, ADA compliance, and multi-language support

-Publishing on your own website provides an additional level of control that many prefer, including better integration.
+Publishing on your own website provides an additional level of control, and sense of ownership, that many prefer.
 Note though, that it is possible to download and self-host a Simplifier IG.

 Using IG Publisher's -go-publish Function

-• The necessary redirect configuration or scripts are included so that canonical URLs in you IG will resolve correctly depending on whether the requesting client prefers HTML, JSON or XML.
+• The necessary redirect configuration or scripts are included so that canonical URLs in your IG will resolve correctly depending on whether the requesting client prefers HTML, JSON or XML.

 • The publication directory is structured to support multiple IG publications.